The essential reading list for digital health.

 GPT-4 and Beyond

-Three insiders — Microsoft’s VP of Research, a longtime medical journalist, and Harvard’s biomedical informatics chair — reveal GPT-4’s potential to improve diagnoses, summarize patient visits, accelerate research, and transform medicine.
-Real, unrehearsed AI dialogues annotated with candid commentary on what these models can do, what they can’t, and what they shouldn’t.
+Three insiders — Microsoft’s VP of Research, a longtime medical journalist, and Harvard’s biomedical informatics chair — reveal GPT-4’s potential and limits.
+Real, unrehearsed AI dialogues annotated with candid commentary.

 ChatGPT, MD book cover